14 July - 4 August 2013

 Founded by the Guilds of Corpus Christi and the Blessed Virgin Mary, Corpus Christi bears the distinction of being the only college in Oxford or Cambridge to be founded by the town citizens, rather than a royal, rich, or other important person.

 One of the college’s most famous assets is the Parker Library, named after Matthew Parker (1504-75), Master of the College and Archbishop of Canterbury during the reign of Queen Elizabeth I. Treasures include the earliest copy of the Anglo-Saxon Chronicles and a bound copy of the St Augustine Gospels from the 6th century.
-A special visit to the library will be made.

 Former students of the college include the Elizabethan dramatist and secret agent Christopher Marlowe, American author Christopher Isherwood, and historian Captain B.H.Liddell Hart.
 A former president of the college is Professor Christopher Andrew, official historian of MI5.